signal-noise/deploybot/README.md

 ## Installation

 Set up an AWS account, following the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
 Get the Access Key and Secret, and save them to your `~.aws/credentials` file under the `deploybot` profile if you intend to deploy manually (recommended).
-Use the separate [CloudFormation template](./dynamoDB_cf.template) file to install the DynamoDB tables (note that the tablenames are all generated as though `service` is `deploybot` and `stage` is `prod`).
+Use the separate [CloudFormation template](./dynamoDB_cf.template) file to setup the DynamoDB tables (note that the tablenames are all generated as though `service` is `deploybot` and `stage` is `prod`).

 Copy `.env.sample` to `.env` and fill in all the variables as you go.
 If you want to do local deployments you'll need to `source` this file before doing anything else; if not you'll need to copy all the details to CircleCI environment variables.